RehMoritz/jTWA/docs/docs/integrate.md

 # jTWA.integrate

-``jTWA.integrate`` comprises al functionality that is required to evolve the system of interest in time.
+``jTWA.integrate`` comprises all functionality that is required to evolve the system of interest in time.

 ```{eval-rst}
 .. autofunction:: jTWA.integrate.stepper